TylerKenji/LC-AI-PLAYERCOUNT-TRACKER/README.md

 - `NOTIFICATION_SERVICE`: The service you want to use for notifications (e.g., email, SMS).
 - `THRESHOLD`: The threshold for notifications (optional).

+## Known Issues

+### Background Image Not Displaying

+- **Request:** Add a background image to the web app using the following URL: `https://i.ytimg.com/vi/1gsNj8hwEPw/maxresdefault.jpg`.
+- **Request:** Fix the background so it appears correctly by moving styles to the `<body>` tag.
+- **Note:** Despite these changes, the background image still does not appear on the web app.
+This may be due to browser security, image hosting restrictions, or other rendering issues.
+Further investigation is needed.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.